Our learning environment

 Your research is normally presented in writing, but in some cases, you may be asked to give a formal presentation on the results of your project.

+Through our Flexible Learning Programme we are trialling new ways of teaching and learning – getting you ready for a digital future.
 We're also creating technology-rich learning spaces across the campus, including access to the widest range of digital resources of any UK university.